Nutritional education of the population is extremely important, especially for elder people.

 Hydrogenated fat and hydrogenation process

 The hydrogenation process of vegetable oils is the conversion of the liquid into the solid and/or paste form.
+This industrial process is used to manufacture margarine and other vegetable fats.

 Hydrogenation of unsaturated fatty acids is one of the main processes that induces trans fatty acids formation.
+The intake of these type of fatty acids is related with harmful effects on your health.

 Examples of main sources: